amj-web/TaskHelper/README.md

 - JWT to securly share information
 - Heroku for deployment

-The live link can be found [here](https://task-helper.herokuapp.com/).
+The Project has been deployed on Heroku, the live link can be found [here](https://task-helper.herokuapp.com/).

 ## Website across different platforms
 ![Responsice Mockup](src/assets/images/screenshots/responsivemockup.png)